Growth may come with opportunity, but it also invariably comes with growing pains.

 Do what you do best—and allow others to do what they do best.
 3PLs are specialists in logistics.
 By allowing them to manage your shipping and fulfillment, you’ll have more time to invest in big-picture strategy.

-That was what LA-based apparel brand CISE experienced when it engaged the services of the Shopify Fulfillment Network (SFN), Shopify’s own 3PL.
+That was what LA-based apparel brand CISE experienced when it engaged the services of the Shopify Fulfillment Network (SFN).

 "When we got onboarded with SFN, we had, like, 1,000 pre-orders backlogged.
 SFN pushed out the orders in literally a day and a half.”

-Relying on SFN also gave Van Putten time to experiment with innovative concepts and ideas, like the construction of an entire mobile storefront housed in a 27-foot trailer.
+Relying on SFN also gave Blake time to experiment with innovative concepts and ideas, like the construction of an entire mobile storefront housed in a 27-foot trailer.
 After entering and deciding what to buy, customers place their order on-site, which is then shipped to their doorstep by SFN.

-You can test and launch in new domestic and international markets with ease
+Test and launch in new markets with ease

 Expanding internationally requires a global fulfillment network, documentation, and accounting for customers and duties.
 If you want to try to sell your product overseas but aren’t prepared to navigate the legalities involved or invest in infrastructure abroad, working with a 3PL can be a good way to test the waters.

-For example, if you’re a US-based merchant and want to test your products in the United Kingdom, it makes sense to store a small batch of inventory in the country using a 3PL.
-“This removes the complexity of learning about local real estate and labor laws before you know if the market is even worth it,” says Jones.
+For example, if you’re a US-based merchant and want to test your products in the UK, it makes sense to store a small batch of inventory in the country using a 3PL.
+“This removes the complexity of learning about local real estate and labor laws before you know if the market is even worth it,” says Stephen.

 Outsourcing these responsibilities can also expedite delivery times, improve customer satisfaction, and reduce shipping costs—three huge wins bound to have positive impacts on your bottom line.